oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 The result of the vector search depends on the number dimension in the vector and the embedding model in used.

-In order to search the relevant text chuncks we have to create a embedding of the user question with the same fromat as the embedding of data stored in database.
+In order to search the relevant text chunks we have to create a embedding of the user question with the same fromat as the embedding of data stored in database.

 **1 - Vectorize the user question.**